JmcRobbie/gazeboAutonomousRover/README.md

 * `ros-melodic-hector-gazebo-plugins`
 * Gazebo searches for models using env variable `GAZEBO_MODEL_PATH`.
 Therefore, you need to add the parent directory of `basic_rover` to the path.
 `echo "export GAZEBO_MODEL_PATH=/path/to/models/:$GAZEBO_MODEL_PATH" >> ~/.bashrc`
-* You will need the robot control packa

 ### Optional tools
 * the ros rqt robot control tool for steering the rover via a gui: `$ sudo apt-get install ros-melodic-rqt-robot-steering`